 - Further implementation of skills

-- Additional possibilities of procedures
+- Additional possibilities for procedures

 - Procedure plans are regularly available